 My book Orthodoxy and Modern Disciplination: The Production of the Jewish Tradition in Europe in Modern Times (Tel Aviv: ha-kibutz ha-meuchad press, 2011), as my other publications, examine the processes that produced the social and ideational structures of modern Judaism in early and late modern Europe.
 It emphasizes the role of religion in the emergence of Jewish modernity and secularization, and thus challenge the sharp distinction between religion and secularization in Jewish historiography.

-I am a member of the Center for the Study of Conversion and Inter-Religious Encounters, Ben Gurion University of the Negev.
+I am a senior faculty member at Ono Academic College, and member at the Center for the Study of Conversion and Inter-Religious Encounters, Ben Gurion University of the Negev.